OndrejVrto/laravel-visitors/README.md

 If is set `schedule_generate_traffic_data_automaticaly` to `true` nothing else needs to be set up.

-## Traffic generate
+## View traffic data
-With preety graph in SVG, count of language, operating system and country statistics.
+With preety graph in SVG, count of language and operating system statistics.
 ### Aggregated data from several models

 ***Note:*** Return only one record